 // build list of properties

-// 2) outside of objects returns only public members
+// 2) outside of object, it returns only public members

 $props = array_flip(array_keys(get_object_vars($obj), property, true));